shiroichiheisen/Tiny-Tft-Lcd-Driver-Attiny-Arduino/README.md

   ShowImage(voltageIcon, 10, 20, 32, 32);
 ```

-Many more updates soon, because right now i will not use until the board arryves to make the final adjustments, if you have some betters ways to make this library more compact, just send a pull request!.
+Many more updates soon, because right now i will not use until the board aryves to make the final adjustments, if you have some betters ways to make this library more compact, just send a pull request!.